CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization

 \subsubsection{Sample Efficiency}

-By incorporating the Value gradient, the amount of information provided by each transition is much higher than in CACTO: each transition contains both the value of the partial cost-to-go (1 scalar) and the gradient of the Value function (an $n$-dimensional vector).
+By incorporating the Value gradient, the amount of information provided by each transition is much higher than in CACTO: each transition contains both the partial cost-to-go (1 scalar) and the gradient of the Value function (an $n$-dimensional vector).
 Therefore, while ensuring sufficient exploration of the state space is still necessary, we can expect fewer TO episodes to be needed for learning a good approximation of the Value function.
 This was empirically confirmed by the fact that we could benefit from increasing the ratio between the number of network updates and the number of TO episodes.
-In particular, we increased the value of $e_{update}$, so as to decrease the frequency of update of the networks, moving towards a pure Policy Iteration scheme~\cite{Sutton1998}.
-Moreover, we modify the value of $K$ during the algorithm.
+In particular, with the aim of reducing the total number of TO episodes, we increased both the number of TO episodes before each update phase, $e_{update}$, and the number of updates performed at each algorithm iteration, $K$.
 We start with a small value of $K$, because it is not useful to accurately learn the initial policy, which represents the TO solver.
 As the algorithm progresses, we increase $K$, performing more network updates after each TO-phase, as the accumulated data are expected to represent the Value function of a policy closer and closer to global optimality.

 This strategic adjustment enables a significant reduction in the number of TO episodes (by a factor of 3 to 10) and, as a consequence, in the computation time.